jakeYeager/public-quakeworks-flux/project/setup/time-issues.md

 _Every earthquake and associated random number has equal opportunity to the tested range of DAY?_

-**FALSE:** The day value has a month assigment, and the quantity varies.
+**FALSE:** The day value has a month assignment, and the quantity varies.
 There are fewer opportunities within the time scope for an earthquake to have a day value of "31" (as there are only 7 months with 31 days), as opposed to "28".

 ### _HOUR_ Issues